deadbydawn/mailbox/index.md

 ## Welcome to My Mailbox

-Whenever I get something in the mail I feel like keepign I will post here.
+Whenever I get something in the mail I feel like keeping I will post here.

 ### Mailbox